uos3/telecommand-server/README.md

 `python3 manage.py runserver <IP>:<PORT>`

-where 'IP' is the desired IP address and 'PORT' is the port number.
+where _IP_ is the desired IP address and _PORT_ is the port number.

 ## Link with Apache / NGINX server
 _TODO_